 Don’t Drink and Drive

 There are plenty of opportunities to drink alcohol on the North Coast 500 – with whiskey and gin distilleries all over the place – but don’t.
-The drink driving rules in Scotland are really strict, more so than in England or Wales, so I wouldn’t even think about having a drink if you plan to get behind the wheel later on.
+The drink driving rules in Scotland are really strict (probably due to the fact that there are whiskey and gin distilleries all over the place), more so than in England or Wales even, so I wouldn’t even think about having a drink if you plan to get behind the wheel later on.